-Quinoa is an ancient grain of the Incas, but is making its way into our diets in recent years.
-It is a healthy grain, high in protein and fiber, and is a good source of phosphorus, magnesium, and manganese.
-It is considered a whole grain as well as a complete protein – making it a nice choice for people following a vegan or vegetarian diet.
-It’s also gluten-free and a great option for any guests or family that need to avoid gluten.
+Why quinoa?
+Quinoa is an ancient grain of the Incas that is high in protein and fiber, and is also a good source of phosphorus, magnesium, and manganese.
+It’s considered a whole grain as well as a complete protein – making it a nice choice for people following a vegan or vegetarian diet.
+What’s more, it’s also gluten-free and a great option for any guests or family that need to avoid gluten.

 - 1 c.
 Sliced celery